hamidlaga/SRNF/readme.md

 ### test_inverseQ_PCABasis.m
 This script shows how to invert SRNF maps when PCA basis is available for such class of shapes.
 Note that this one is class-specific.

-### testComputeGeodesics.m
-This script shows how to compute the geodesic between a pair of spatially registered surfaces.

 ### testComputeGeodesicsHumanShapes.m
 This script shows how to compute the geodesic between a pair of spatially registered surfaces when PCA basis are available for that class of shapes.
 Note that this one is class-specific.
 In this example, we use human shapes.